 “Apart from Jesus, we can do nothing.”

 There is no excuse to know God.
-Creation speaks of the Almighty and His laws written in our hearts; creation speaks of God!.
-Whether or not God foreknew who will believe or not is irrelevant—the offer is for everyone.
+Creation speaks of the Almighty and His laws written in our hearts.
+Whether or not God foreknew who would believe Jesus is not the case here; the offer is for everyone.
 Jesus commanded us to share the Gospel with whoever we encounter.

-This topic is open for critique and healthy debate: Feel free to comment and share your knowledge about the subject.
+This topic is open for healthy debate.
+Feel free to share your opinion.